Azure/ShieldGuard/docs/manual/writing-policy.md

    |---- policy kind
 ```

-And besides the OPA policy language itself, we also provide a by convention documentation reference based on the policy name.
+Besides the OPA policy language itself, we also provide a by convention documentation reference based on the policy name.

 ### Policy Kind & Policy Name